 Health inequity for African Americans is the product of a history of marginalization throughout the United States.
 This panel will explore the efforts of members of the black community who have taken the lead on moving the needle to address health inequity.
 Panelists will describe their experiences innovating in the healthcare space both inside and outside of the doctor’s office and discuss how to better serve Black communities and tackle the social determinants of health.
 There will also be a discussion of the barriers to innovation and the challenges associated with encouraging future Black practitioners and researchers to enter this space.

 One of the myths of multiculturalism is that it eliminates all forms of racial oppression.
-This panel seeks to debunk that belief in Canada – one of the most multicultural countries in the world – by exploring major policy issues affecting Black Canadians in health care, LGBTQ rights, criminal justice and education.
+This panel seeks to debunk that belief in Canada – one of the most multicultural countries in the world – by exploring major policy issues affecting Black Canadians in health equity, LGBTQ rights, criminal justice and education.
 What can the US learn from its neighbors and what insights can Canada glean from the American experience?
 This panel will provide participants with the unique opportunity to step outside of the American context and think globally about the issues facing Black communities at home and abroad.

 The Racial Wealth Gap Learning Simulation is an interactive educational tool that allows participants to learn why communities of color are twice as likely to experience hunger and poverty.
 The simulation outlines 13 federal policies and their use of racial discrimination in creating the wealth, income and hunger gaps we see today.
 Each policy card provides the quantitative impact of racial inequity, causing participants to lose or gain a series of money, land, and opportunity lost cards.